kevburnsjr/microcache/README.md

 microcache is an HTTP cache implemented as Go middleware.

-Useful for APIs which serve large numbers of identical responses.
+Useful for APIs serving large numbers of identical responses.
 Especially useful in high traffic read heavy APIs with common responses and low sensitivity to freshness.

-May improve efficiency by reducing read traffic through
+May improve service efficiency by reducing read traffic through

 * **ttl** - response caching with global or request specific ttl
 * **collapsed-forwarding** - deduplicate requests for cacheable resources

 May Improve client facing response time variability with

-* **stale-while-revalidate** - serve stale content while fetching cacheable resources
+* **stale-while-revalidate** - serve stale content while fetching cacheable resources in the background

 May improve service availability with support for